 NMS is working to adhere to new state initiatives for early childhood education and will continue to monitor our efforts.

 NMS partners with a number of organizations to offer additional programming for community members both on campus at NMS and on site at the community facilities.
-Programs include the City Initiative, which provides free tuition for New Haven public school students to take individual instruction and ensembles in collaboration with New Haven Public Schools and the Yale School of Music.
-Another NMS collaboration, PACK, involves the Children’s Museum, the Eli Whitney Museum and the Yale Center for British Art, who work together to create family programming centered around music theater and community building.
-Outreach and programming is an area of continuous growth and evolution at NMS and a critical part of our mission to ensure accessibility to the highest quality instruction for students of all ages, skill levels, backgrounds and financial means.
+Programs include the City Initiative, which provides free tuition for New Haven public school students to take individual instruction and ensembles in collaboration with New Haven Public Schools. the Yale School of Music "Music In Schools Initiative" and New Haven Promise; and the Dance Initiative, a partnership with Achievement First charter schools.
+Community engagement and outreach is an area of continuous growth and evolution at NMS and a critical part of our mission to ensure accessibility to the highest quality instruction for students of all ages, skill levels, backgrounds and financial means.

 This year, for the first time since its inception seven years ago, the City Initiative has brought more students than ever before into our auditions for the Greater New Haven Youth Ensemble.
 Eight students graduated from the program last year and were admitted to colleges to continue their music studies.